OURadar/RadarKit/README.md

     }
     ``````

-4. Build the program and link to the RadarKit framework
+4. Build the program and link to the RadarKit framework.
+Note that the required packages should be applied too.

     ```shell
-    gcc -o program program.c -lRadarKit
+    gcc -o program program.c -lRadarKit -lfftw -lnetcdf
     ``````

 This example is extremely simple.
 The actual radar will be more complex.